UriKatsirPrivate/gcp-landing-zone/README.md

 Using the default values, the following will be created:
 1) Three folders. (development, test and production).
 2) Two projects.
 One with default VPC and one with a custom VPC. <br/>
-    2.1) You can set under which folder each project will be created by setting the 'folder-name' and 'folder-name-no-vpc' values.
+    2.1) You can set under which folder each project will be created by setting the 'folder-name' and 'folder-name-no-vpc' values.<br/>
+    2.2) Attach the billing account to each project.
 3) The custom VPC will have: <br/>
     3.1) No Subnets. <br/>
     3.3) You can enable the "subnets" module in main.tf.
 This will create three subnets (us-east1, us-west1 and europe-west1 regions). <br/>